-Drying clothes indoors is a reality for many UK households—especially during autumn and winter when rain, frost, and short daylight hours make outdoor drying impossible.
-But indoor drying often leads to a frustrating side effect: condensation.
+Drying clothes indoors is a reality for many UK households — especially during autumn and winter when rain, frost, and short daylight hours make outdoor drying difficult.

 That misty build-up on your windows and walls isn’t just annoying—it’s a sign that excess moisture is trapped in your home, which can lead to mould, damp smells, and even damage to your property.